11 Things You Must Do Once You Start Making $100,000

 wirojsid/Adobe retirement plan with glasses and calculator

-The most common route to retirement these days is regular contributions to a 401(k) at work or your workplace equivalent.
+The most common route to retirement these days is regular contributions to a 401(k) at work or your workplace equivalent in order to really grow your wealth.

 You can and should also contribute to a Traditional or Roth IRA.
 A Traditional IRA is tax-deferred, meaning you pay taxes on withdrawals, but a Roth IRA provides tax-free withdrawals because post-tax monies are used.